Is every student guaranteed on campus accommodation in their first year?

 Do you have banks, shops and medical provision on campus?

 Yes.
-On campus we have a cash machine, a general store and bookshop, as well as local shops around the University.
+On campus we have a bank, a supermarket and bookshop, as well as local shops around the University.
 The University’s Health Centre is located on the lower ground floor of Boots the Chemist, less than ten minutes walk from campus.
 The Health Centre is open seven days a week and for longer hours than the university.
 There is also a satellite health centre on campus in the Main Building which is open in the day.
 We also have a Dental Surgery and Optometry school for student eye tests on campus.

 If a student wants to commute are there subsidised rail fares?